yenmangu/ci-ms-2-cayenne/README.md

 We follow the [Conventional Commits](COMMIT_CONVENTIONS.md) specification.
 This ensures all commits are consistent, scoped, and easy to scan.

+> Note: Conventional Commits were adopted from 10 September 2025.
+Earlier commit messages may not follow this format.

 ### JavaScript

 ### CSS